tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 ImportedIdentity.target_protocol MUST be the (D)TLS protocol version for which the PSK is being imported.
 For example, TLS 1.3 {{!RFC8446}} and QUICv1 {{!I-D.ietf-quic-transport}}
-MUST use 0x0304, whereas TLS 1.2 uses 0x0303 and DTLS 1.2 uses 0xFEFD.
+MUST use 0x0304.
 Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

 An imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows: